Doing Business with Strangers: Reputation in Online Service Marketplaces

 Online service marketplaces allow service buyers to post their project requests and service providers to bid for them.
 In order to reduce the transactional risks, marketplaces typically track and publish previous seller performance.
-By analyzing a detailed transactional dataset with more than 1,800,000 bids corresponding to 270,000 projects posted between 2001 and 2010 in a leading online intermediary for software development services, we empirically study the effects of reputation on market outcomes.
+By analyzing a detailed transactional dataset with more than 1,800,000 bids corresponding to 270,000 projects posted between 2001 and 2010 in a leading online intermediary for software development services, we empirically study the effects of the reputation system on market outcomes.
 We consider both a structured measure summarized in a numerical reputation score and a unstructured measure based on the verbal praise left by previous buyers, which we encode using text mining techniques.
 We find that buyers trade off reputation (both structured and unstructured) and price and are willing to accept higher bids posted by more reputable bidders.
-We study how various variables moderate the importance of the reputation score: we observe that the reputation score has a smaller effect in situations where there exists a previous relationship between buyer and seller, when the seller has certified his or her skills, when the seller is local, or in situations that prompt higher interpersonal trust.
 Sellers also respond to changes in their own reputation through three different channels.
-They increase their bids with their reputation score (price effect), but primarily use a superior reputation to increase their probability of being selected (yield effect) as opposed to increasing their bid prices.
-Negative shocks in seller reputation are associated to an increase in the probability of seller exit (exit effect), but this effect is moderated by the investment that the seller has made in the site (in the form of skill certifications or detailed user profiles).
-Furthermore, we analyze the reputational effect of verbal praise left by previous buyers, using text mining techniques to extract sentiment analysis to distinguish between positive and negative comments, and we conclude that the participants in this market are very responsive to this alternative, unstructured reputational information, which behaves in a similar way to the structured numerical reputation score, but provides complementary information.
+They increase their bids with their reputation score (price effect), but primarily use a superior reputation to increase their probability of being selected (volume effect) as opposed to increasing their bid prices.
+Negative shocks in seller reputation are associated to an increase in the probability of seller exit (exit effect), but this effect is moderated by the investment that the seller has made in the site.
+We conclude that participants in this market are very responsive to the numerical reputation score and also to the unstructured reputational information, which behaves in a similar way to the structured numerical reputation score, but provides complementary information.

 Keywords: online service markets, online labor markets, reputation, service procurement, procurement auctions